fvig2001/cybergmidi/README.md

 Change Command is set for left, right, circle on, circle off buttons on the keyboard.

 I might consider adding analog  stick for pitch bend but it's not really supported on the device, so I might not do it.

+How to actually use for you, the end user.

+1. Open up your Cyber G Guitar.
+Start by removing the rubber cover where the logo is lit
+2. Unscrew that lone screw and then remove the 5 screws under (disconnect the ribbon cable behind the metal buttons
+3. Remove all the screws under the keyboard
+4. You can now remove the top but be careful of the ribbon cable
+5. Look at the wiring diagram and prepare to solder GND, Guitar to CyberG, Keyboard to CyberG, Silence and change logo color
+6. Program the Teensy 4.1 with the ino I provided
+7. Connect Neck to CyberG to pin 1
+8. Connect Keyboard to CyberG to pin 7
+9. Connect Gnd to Gnd
+10. Connect Silence to Pin 10
+11. Connect logo color change to Pin 11
+12. Add a USB port to the device by making a hole and adding a USB-C breakout
+13. Solder the 4 USB points of the breakout to the Teensy
+14. Reassemble and test

+15. You should now have a CyberG that outputs the correct midi for the piano and it plays specific notes for the neck.
+Other buttons have unique midi signals which can be assigned via VSTs.